 Many projects have large, fairly straightforward pieces as well as small, intricate details.
 Take for example metal coffee tables.
 Large panels of metal are joined by three-dimensional connectors.
 A project like this can leverage the strengths of both 3D printing and laser cutting.
 The large metal panels can be cut and customized by the laser cutter, while the 3D printer handles the intricate, but smaller, connectors that join the legs to the table top.

-One of the cooler projects we’ve been involved in over the past year combined 3D printing and laser cutting.
+One of the cooler projects we’ve been involved in over the past year combined 3D printing and online laser cutting.
 Michael Gillette from Nevada Jumpstarter was tapped to provide medical respirator battery packs on short notice.
 He 3D printed clips, and we cut aluminum battery cages with a breakless bend (pushing our 2D laser-cutting technology to as close to 3D as possible).
 Gillette then combined the baseplates, clips and our battery cages into finished battery packs.
 This project illustrated how plates and cages can efficiently be laser-cut, while the 3D nature of clips make them a perfect candidate for printing.

 The emerging capabilities of both laser cutting and 3D printing are still being explored.
 Our clients are finding new experimental ways to push the boundaries of all manner of CNC machining.
 Projects will come across our laser cutting tables this year that will blow our minds.
 So experimentation is part of the creative process, and new combinations of 3D printing and laser cutting are sure to emerge as wild makers and fabricators crack the code on cooler and cooler combinations.